-9.2.1 Adverse Event reporting
+9.2.1 Adverse event reporting

 Any action taken with study drug or addition of treatment medication as a result of an AE should be recorded on the AE CRF.
-Some examples to be recorded are: no action taken (i.e., further observation only); study drug dosage adjusted/ temporarily interrupted; study drug permanently discontinued due to this AE.
+Some examples to be recorded are: no action taken (i.e. further observation only); study drug dosage adjusted/temporarily interrupted; study drug permanently discontinued due to this AE.

-Once an AE is detected, it should be followed until its resolution or until it is judged to be permanent, and assessment should be made at each visit (or more frequently, if necessary) of any changes in severity, the suspected relationship to the study drug, the interventions required to treat it, and the outcome.
+Once an AE is detected, it should be followed until its resolution or until it is judged to be not recovered/not resolved (e.g. ongoing at the end of the study) and will not be followed up any further, and assessment should be made at each visit (or more frequently, if necessary) of any changes in severity, the suspected relationship to the study drug, the interventions required to treat it, and the outcome.

-AE monitoring should be continued for at least 30 days following the last dose of study treatment.
+AE monitoring should be continued for at least 30 days following the last dose of study treatment or for a longer period (up until the end of the study) to capture the resolution of the AE.
+If the AE resolves within the study follow-up period, this should be recorded.
 AEs (including lab abnormalities that constitute AEs) should be described using a diagnosis whenever possible, rather than individual underlying signs and symptoms.
 When a clear diagnosis cannot be identified, each sign or symptom should be reported as a separate AE.